ibexa/documentation-developer/docs/api/graphql/graphql_custom_ft.md

 To map a custom Field Type with configuration use a compiler pass to modify a container parameter, `ibexa.graphql.schema.content.mapping.field_definition_type`.

-It is a hash that maps a Field Type identifier (`ezstring`) to the following entries:
+it's a hash that maps a Field Type identifier (`ezstring`) to the following entries:

 - `value_type` - the GraphQL type values of the custom field.
 It can be a native type (string, int), or a custom type.
 If none is specified, string will be used.
 - `value_resolver` - how values of this field are resolved and passed to the defined value type.
 If not specified, it will receive the `Field` object for the field type: `field`.